AlGepe/OmniCalcs/SEO/WeightConverter/New_weight.md

 <p style="text-align:center;"><img src="https://imgs.xkcd.com/comics/technically.png" alt="funny joke about pedantic people" style="width:60%" align="center"> </p>

 What we normally call __"weight"__ in our everyday life is technically referred to as `Mass` and it measures the amount of matter in an object.
 Because the <portal cid="438">gravitational force</portal> that the Earth exerts on us is effectively constant, **we can utilise mass and weight almost interchangeably** by just multiplying or diving by the gravitational field on the surface of the Earth `g`.
+If you still wish to know more about the real units of weight, they are the same as force and you can find almost all of them in our <portal cid="1145">force converter</portal> and even play with conversion tables as well.

 To avoid confusion or unnecessary complications we will now talk about **mass units referring to them as weight units**, that is **we will adopt the common way of speaking** in stead of the technical one.
 For those who would like to be more technical and precise we will remind them that an object of `1kg` mass on the Earth will weigh at `9.8N`.
 But hereafter we will simply say that this object _"weighs 1kg"_.